bayashi/actually/README.md

 Yet another pithy assertion library, `actually`.

+* Builder interface to make test code easier to understand
+* Consistent method name
+    * An assertion method for 2 objects is always named `SameXXX()` or `NotSameXXX`
+* Specific fail report

 ## Usage

 This is an example code of tests in `actually`. ([Try in playground](https://go.dev/play/p/Ut-hIr3vmYQ))